MicrosoftDocs/winrt-api/windows.ui.xaml.input/focusmanager_trymovefocusasync_1478983649.md

 -->

 # Windows.UI.Xaml.Input.FocusManager.TryMoveFocusAsync
-Asynchronously Attempts to change focus from the current element with focus to the next focusable element in the specified direction and subject to the specified navigation options.

 ## -description
+Asynchronously attempts to change focus from the current element with focus to the next focusable element in the specified direction and subject to the specified navigation options.

 ## -parameters
 ### -param focusNavigationDirection